ZafarQuaere/MyOptions/ImpDocs/AndroidImpTopics.md

 Refer:->  http://blog.nimbledroid.com/2016/05/23/memory-leaks.html

 What are the exceptions you gone through in android ?
 1.)
-InflateException : This exception is thrown When an error conditions are occurred.
+InflateException : This exception is thrown When an error conditions are occurred due to some error in xml file.
 2.)
 Surface.OutOfResourceException: This exception is thrown When a surface is not created or resized.
 3.)
 WindowManager.BadTokenException: This exception is thrown at the time of trying to add view an invalid WindowManager.LayoutParamstoken.
 4.)
 ActivityNotFoundException